Straightforward, Diligent Representation You Can Count On

 • Cultural factors

-In general, a city that has ample resources, great employment opportunities, many opportunities for education, adequate law enforcement, and low poverty levels often has a crime rate lower than the national average.
+A city that has ample resources, great employment opportunities, many opportunities for education, adequate law enforcement, and low poverty levels often has a crime rate lower than the national average.

-North Carolina Crime Rate
+North Carolina Versus National Violent Crime Rate

 If you or someone you know has been accused of a crime, no matter how severe, you should contact a criminal defense attorney for help.
 An attorney can review your situation, investigate your case, and provide the necessary legal support to help you avoid criminal penalties.
+As your legal counsel and representation, your lawyer is dedicated to building a strong criminal defense case on your behalf.

 FAQs